benjaminoakes/www.benjaminoakes.com/_posts/2013-10-15-fewer-federal-register-updates-than-normal-because-of-government-shutdown.md

 From [the GitHub issue I opened](https://github.com/criticaljuncture/federal_register/issues/6):

 > We noticed the Federal Register was giving us fewer results than normal.
-At first we thought it was a problem with our code&#8230; but it&#8217;s actually because of the government shutdown.
-There are only updates that &#8220;address imminent threats to the safety of human life or protection of property&#8221; &#8212; which would seem to explain the issue.
+At first we thought it was a problem with our code... but it&#8217;s actually because of the government shutdown.
+There are only updates that &#8220;address imminent threats to the safety of human life or protection of property&#8221; -- which would seem to explain the issue.
 >
 > Full text of [a banner on the Federal Register site](https://www.federalregister.gov/):
 >